cosmicfilament/React-Redux-Boilerplate/readme.md

 [How to build your own React boilerplate with webpack 4 & Babel 7 by Seth Alexander](https://medium.com/@sethalexander/how-to-build-your-own-react-boilerplate-1a97d09337fd)

+**Note:** I started with this as a template but have made extensive modifications and added HMR, live loading and support for files and images in webpack.
+More to come.

 [Getting Started with Redux by David Abramov](https://egghead.io/courses/getting-started-with-redux)

 [Redux Step by Step: A simple and Robust Workflow for Real Life Apps by Tal Kol](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092).